Baker Museum: Programming

 The Baker Museum hosts events including exhibition lectures, workshops, Art After Hours, and Artists' Studio Tour to celebrate the visual arts and lifelong learning.
 Every last Wednesday of the month from 6pm to 9pm, visitors to the museum for Art After Hours get free admission.

 Building

-The Baker Museum closed for repairs in September 2017 due to water damage caused by Hurricane Irma.
-The museum reopened in December 2019 after two years of building repairs.
-The museum is undergoing an expansion project set to be complete in Summer 2020 to add an additional 18,000 square feet, which will house objects from its collection, host events, and create social gathering spaces.
-The expansion project was designed by Weiss/Manfredi.
+The Baker Museum was designed by Florida architect Eugene Aubry and opened to the public in 2000.
+It closed for repairs from September 2017 to December 2019 due to water damage from Hurricane Irma.
+An expansion designed by Weiss/Manfredi was completed in 2020, adding 18,000 sqft to display the museum's collection, host events, and create social gathering spaces.